Back to Insights

 Why This Matters for Senior Living

 The phones carried by senior living staff are not just personal devices.
 They are access points to sensitive systems.
 A compromised phone can expose emails containing resident medical data, passwords to clinical and financial systems, and banking credentials.
+Once those credentials are exposed, attackers use them to access systems as legitimate users.
 Under the Health Insurance Portability and Accountability Act (HIPAA), unauthorized access to PHI through a compromised device constitutes a reportable breach.

 According to Verizon's Data Breach Investigations Report, the average data breach costs small businesses approximately $120,000.
 For a senior living community, that figure does not account for the regulatory penalties, family trust damage, and operational disruption that follow.